eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Demonstrated track record working with data warehouse concepts.
 + Experience with at least one data warehousing platform (Redshift, Athena, Hive, Snowflake, etc.)
 + web analytics platforms such as Google Analytics, Appsflyer or Mixpanel
++ skill set:
+	- Experience with distributed data processing systems like Spark and Hadoop
+	- Familiarity with interactive data visualization using tools like D3.js
++ Experience with: Large scale distributed computing, Database internals, Big Data engines e.g. Spark, Hadoop
++ skill set:
+	- 2+ years experience with R or Python
+	- 2+ years experience with predictive modeling
+	- Familiarity with data visualization in R or Javascript
+	- Understanding of relational data or SQL
+	- French is not required and all European languages are appreciated
+	- Experience with PySpark, SparkR or Scala
+	- Experience developing WebApps
+	- Experience building APIs
+	- Experience with HDFS and NoSQL databases (MongoDB, Cassandra, etc)
+	- Construct end-to-end data flows from raw data to predictions
+	- Crunch, analyze and investigate any kind of data
+	- Explore new machine learning algorithms
+	- Build attractive visualizations
+	- Communicate results to non-technical colleagues and clients
+	- Provide data science expertise to sales, marketing, and R&D teams
 + big data platform tools such as Hadoop, Hive, Druid, Kafka, Ambari, Spark
 	- Hadoop
 	- Hive